caitbrock/Megazon/README.md

 ### GETTING STARTED:

-- App is uploaded on Heroku, click here to access [Metazon](https://metazon.herokuapp.com/)
+- App is uploaded on Heroku, so you can run the app by clicking [Metazon](https://metazon.herokuapp.com/) to access
 - Click here to access [Trello Board](https://trello.com/b/eTO21UiG/sei-project-3)

 ### Feature